groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.2 (2022-03-02) =
+* ADDED the new Groundhogg troubleshooter!
+A guided support tool to help users identify and resolve issues quickly.
+* ADDED column width option for custom fields for more control over the layout.
+* FIXED rare fatal error caused by missing contact resource from when processing event-queue.
+* FIXED remote_install not working for some plugins.
+* FIXED Conflict between BuddyPress activity meta table and Groundhogg activity meta table.

 = 2.6.1.2 (2022-02-23) =
 * FIXED Options not saving after sorting in custom fields